CountZero1066/Bitcoin-Tracker-and-Clock/README.md

 - Time and date display on the hour and every quarter-hour.
 - Adjustable display brightness with a pulsating effect.
 - Nighttime brightness reduction between 01:00 and 07:00.
+- Switch to BST (UTC + 1) from 1 April to 31 October.

 # Components
 - ESP8266 microcontroller.